HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 The NIS is a database of hospital inpatient stays derived from billing data submitted by hospitals to statewide data organizations across the U.S. These inpatient data include clinical and resource use information typically available from discharge abstracts.
-Researchers and policymakers use the NIS to make national estimates of healthcare utilization, access, charges, quality, and outcomes.
+Researchers and policymakers use the NIS to make national estimates of healthcare utilization, cost, quality, and outcomes.

 The NIS contains information on all hospital stays, regardless of expected payer for the hospital stay.
 For Medicare, the NIS includes Medicare Advantage patients, a population that is often missing from Medicare claims data but that comprises as much as 30 percent of Medicare beneficiaries.1 The NIS' large sample size enables analyses of rare conditions, uncommon treatments, and special patient populations.

 The NIS is sampled from the State Inpatient Databases (SID), which include all inpatient data that are currently contributed to HCUP.
 The 2019 NIS sampling frame includes data from 49 statewide data organizations (48 States plus the District of Columbia), covering 98 percent of the U.S. population in Appendix I, Figure 1 and including 97 percent of discharges from U.S. community hospitals Appendix I, Table 4.
 A list of the 49 statewide data organizations participating in the NIS and a summary of NIS States, hospitals, and discharges by year are provided in Appendix 1 (Table 2 and Table 3).
 The NIS includes weights for calculating national estimates.